fzhem/sqltools-mssql-driver/README.md

 - Intellisense and sidepanel now works when you have multiple databases (check queries.ts).
     - Intellisense for databases.
 - Set default connection timeout to be the same as the tedious driver (15000 ms)
+- Note: msnodesqlv8 is only available on 64-bit versions of linux, windows, and macos.
+Hence this extension only works on these platforms.

 ### 0.4.3